 4. One-piece puzzles: Try the old favorite, Rubik’s cube, or a Tangle.

 5. Mad Libs: Another old favorite, Mad Libs, can keep kids who can read engaged in word games that also help them learn sentence structure, grammar and vocabulary.
-Plus, they are lightweight and easy to travel with.
+Plus, these travel games for kids are lightweight and portable.

-6. Stickers: Sticker books and sticker help keep kids entertained.
+6. Stickers: Sticker books and sticker help keep kids entertained (also lifesavers for flying with kids).

 7. Little presents to avoid meltdowns: This works like a charm on the plane.
 Find inexpensive gifts and wrap them in multiple layers.
 Kids love the process and the surprise.
 It resets their moods.